ddosvvi/FUCKDODOS/README.md

 > - FUCKDOS
 > - FUCKHTTP
 >
-> MAKE FROM INDONESIA
+> MAKE FROM INDONESIA | CREDIT BY VINNOTSEPUH
-> CREDIT BY VinNotSepuh

 ## Installation on Linux